 Outside your house

 - Check exterior corners, making sure the materials match up exactly and there are no gaps

 - Look for cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
 Contact A-PLUS Service Experts in Waldorf for a professional energy assessment at 301-747-3140.